rawda-developer/my-book-store/README.md

 - Used ES6 with Node.js using Babel
 - Built Product, ProductImage, and ProductTag models
 - Built routes for CRUD operations of the Product Model
+- Built an image resizer to generate thumbnails from product images

 ## TODO